pdeschen/wuff-wiki/Create-first-IDE-app.md

 In this tutorial we start from scratch and build Eclipse IDE app.
-Other tutorials are available [here](Tutorials).

 ### Create "build.gradle"